 Niacinamide is generally speaking the preferred form of vitamin B3 as it doesn’t cause the infamous “niacin flush” (red hot and itchy or burning skin caused by taking high doses of niacin).

-NAD+ is Essential for Energy Production!
+Niacinamide Is Essential for Energy Production.

 This is pretty much all you need to know about niacinamide: